Health Lope

 .
 There are different types of benign tumors.

-• Nevi tumors are most commonly known as moles that may appear anywhere on the body and grow in the skin.
+Most people know them as moles that can appear anywhere on the body and grow in the skin.
 Nevi tumors vary in shape, size, and color.
-The most common colors are shades of brown, tan, pink, or black.
+The most common colors are brown, tan, pink, or black.
 Consult your doctor if a mole changes color or size or shows progression or spread.
 It may be an indication of skin cancer and require surgical removal.

-• Papillomas: These tumors project in finger-like fronds and grow from epithelium tissue.
-These tumors can be benign or malignant.
-These tumors can grow in the skin, cervix, breast ducts, or conjunctiva.
+These tumors project in finger-like fronds and grow from epithelium tissue.
+They can be benign or malignant.
+Papilllomas can grow in the skin, cervix, breast ducts, or conjunctiva.
 Direct contact with an infection such as human papillomavirus (HPV) can cause these tumors.

-• Hemangiomas: These tumors occur due to inappropriate accumulation of blood vessel cells in the skin or internal organs.
-These are the most common type of birthmarks commonly occurring in the head, neck, and trunk.
-If they cause a problem in vision, hearing, or eating, then they require treatment with corticosteroids or other medication.
+These tumors occur due to inappropriate accumulation of blood vessel cells in the skin or internal organs.
+They are the most common type of birthmarks in the head, neck, and trunk.
+If they cause problems with vision, hearing, or eating, they require treatment with corticosteroids or other medication.

 Causes of benign tumors:

-The exact cause of benign tumors is still unknown.
+The exact cause of benigns are still unknown.
 Its pathophysiology seems to link with certain factors, such as

 • Environmental toxins such as radiation